Concept Drift and Long-Tailed Distribution in Fine-Grained Visual Categorization: Benchmark and Method: Related Work

 The above researches and datasets have promoted the solution of the long-tailed problem, but remain two issues that motivate us to build a new dataset in this work.
 Specifically, the first issue is that the existing methods over-focus on the tail classes, but ignore the similarity between the header and the tail classes.
+Addressing this issue is more challenging than anticipated.
 The classification performances of the previous methods are pleasing because the collected data describes hard boundaries \cite{yang2021delving} between classes where, for example, the class at the head is house and the class at the tail is tree.
 But in fine-grained identification, it would be fatal to ignore such similarity between the header and the tail data.
-A detailed investigation on the existing methods and a common sense tell us that the difficulty of FGVC is caused by the infrequent subclasses which have high similarity between each other.
+Even the recently emerged VLMs struggle to effectively address this challenge.
+Despite being trained on large-scale web-based image-text datasets that encompass a wide range of visual concepts and provide abundant prior knowledge for downstream tasks, the biases inherent in this prior knowledge are inherited by downstream tasks and amplified in data with long-tailed distributions.
+We will demonstrate this in Section~(\ref{Ex_on_VLMs}).
 The second issue states that the sampled datasets are difficult to simulate the real distribution in natural scenes, which hardly facilitates the deployment of FGVC algorithms in real applications.
 By contrast, the proposed dataset is collected from real-world scenarios, naturally exhibiting a real long-tailed distribution.